-With warm weather forecast throughout summer we expect to see lots of people out enjoying our harbourside beaches and parks.
+We expect to see lots of people out enjoying the warm weather at our harbourside beaches and parks throughout spring and summer.

-Your health is important and we need everyone’s help to ensure we continue to prevent the spread of COVID-19 and meet Public Health Orders, health regulations and advice and avoid overcrowding.
+Your health is important and we need everyone’s assistance to help prevent the spread of COVID-19 by complying with NSW Government Public Health Orders and health regulations, and avoiding overcrowding.

 - Stay home if you are unwell and get tested if you have symptoms.
 Visit NSW Health for more information